 My girls love going—it’s so fascinating to watch the butterflies and learn about the different varieties.
 They also have an area where you can see the cocoons and watch some new butterflies emerge.

 The rates are $12 for 12 & up, $8 for 5-11, and free for 4 & under.
 That said, we always purchase a package with our ferry tickets that includes a visit to the Butterfly House at a discounted rate.

-Read more about what I think of the Butterfly House here: Mackinac Island Original Butterfly House.
+Read more about visiting the Butterfly House here: Mackinac Island Original Butterfly House.

-I actually have brought my dSLR to the island a few times and gotten good photos of the butterflies, but usually I don’t bother.
+I have brought my dSLR to the island a few times and gotten good photos of the butterflies.
+If you love photography, the butterflies are a wonderful subject!